Heimrath/CS50-Python/README.md

 # CS50-Python

-Python projects while while doing the CS50's Introduction to Programming with Python
+CS50's Introduction to Programming with Python